yanlongbinluck/Tiny-ImageClassification-Tools/README.md

 # Tiny-ImageClassification-Tools

-In this project, we try to implement the CNN image classification models by using as fews lines of codes as possible.
+In this project, we try to implement the CNN image classification models by using as fews lines of codes as possible (***Non sunt multiplicanda entia sine necessitate***).
 It implements the basic functions wisely used in image classification tasks such as Grad-cam, counting Parameters and FLOPs.
-The codebase have the very fast training speed by virtue of NVIDIA-DALI dataloader and automatic mixed precision.
-For example, the resnet50 model is trained for 90 epochs with about 7.5 hours based on a 8x3090 GPU server.
+The codebase has the very fast training speed by virtue of NVIDIA-DALI dataloader and automatic mixed precision.
+For example, the ResNet-50 model is trained for 90 epochs within about ***7.5*** hours based on a 8x3090 GPU server.
 Besides, since the codebase is very concise and intuitive, it is very friendly to newcomers.

 ## main libs